EndsOfTheEarth/QueryLite/Documentation.md

     ValidateMissingCodeTables = true
 };

-ValidationResult result = SchemaValidator.ValidateTablesInCurrentDomain(database, settings);
+ValidationResult result = SchemaValidator.ValidateTablesInAssembly(database, Assembly.GetExecutingAssembly(), settings);

 //There are other methods like validating table in an Assembly e.g.
-//List<TableValidation> validation = SchemaValidator.ValidateTablesInAssembly(database, Assembly.GetCallingAssembly(), settings);
+//ValidationResult result = SchemaValidator.ValidateTablesInCurrentDomain(database, settings);

 StringBuilder output = new StringBuilder();